decredcommunity/events/reports/20191004-blockchain-digital-asset-conference-abuja-nigeria.md

   - Better sticker designs probably also add stakey icon as stickers.

 ## Contacts
-A person willing to help run nodes for the decred network came to us to talk about Decred.
+We met a person who was willing to help run nodes for the decred network.
 We added attendees who came to us to the telegram community. [@decredafrica](https://t.me/decredafrica)

 ## Media